jobream/List-of-Learning-Resources/README.md

 <img src="https://t4.ftcdn.net/jpg/02/41/60/35/240_F_241603570_MR6B6tQjTuREQC0EIgc7l2KvVNJzsSp5.jpg" height="60px">

+> If you think there is a resource which you think others would benefit on, fork, and your changes, and make a pull request!

 ## Here is 5 from our huge range...

 - [Freecodecamp Karachi](https://www.facebook.com/groups/free.code.camp.karachi)- This is community of freecodecamp from Karachi, Pakistan.